Marcosdr/glooker-sandbox/README.md

 ### dscc-gen
 The latest dscc-gen tool is broken, see link to how to resolve the issue [here](https://github.com/googledatastudio/tooling/issues/190#issuecomment-784799968).

+Copy the file:
+`node_modules/@google/dscc-scripts/build/viz/util.js`
-Copy the `node_modules/@google/dscc-scripts/build/viz/util.js` file from the chart project into the node_modules folder for any other viz and replace the bucket paths to use the appropriate paths.
+From the chart project into the node_modules folder for any other viz and replace the bucket paths to use the appropriate paths.

+Replace the build.js and message.js file also:
+`node_modules/@google/dscc-scripts/build/viz/build.js`
+`node_modules/@google/dscc-scripts/build/viz/message.js`

 ```
 const devBucket = "gs://herores-viz/dev/chart" // process.env.npm_package_dsccViz_gcsDevBucket;